dracula116911/mohini-undergarments-site/README.md

   main.tsx         # Entry point
 ```

+## 🧑‍💻 Author & Contribution

+This project is built by **Sahil Helaiya**.
+From setting up the project architecture to implementing cart, wishlist, and user authentication with Supabase — this was a complete hands-on project involving UI/UX design and coding.

 ## 📝 Contributing

 Contributions are welcome!
 Please open issues or submit pull requests for improvements and bug fixes.